-The quantity of compression seal joints repaired will be measured by the linear foot of the size(s) applicable to this Contract.
+The quantity of joints repaired with elastomeric concrete will be measured in linear feet along the centerline of the joint.

-The quantity of compression seal joint repair will be paid for at the Contract unit price per linear foot.
-Price and payment will constitute full compensation for removal of the existing compression seal, furnishing all materials, surface preparation concrete and/or steel as applicable, spall and crack repair, installation of the seal, for all labor, equipment, tools, all necessary incidentals to complete the work.
+The quantity of joints repaired with elastomeric concrete will be paid for at the Contract price per linear foot.
+Price and payment will constitute full compensation for, furnishing, and installing all materials, labor, equipment and all else necessary therefore and incidental thereto.